|

 Sizing:

-by stringing your first row of beads and making it into a loop.
+- String your first row of beads and making it into a loop

 Now for the tip: